Ethnobotanical study of medicinal plants used by local communities of Minjar-Shenkora District, North Shewa Zone of Amhara Region, Ethiopia

 Conclusion: Thus, most of these plants are found under threats in the study area, which is one of the main reasons for the decline of the associated knowledge.
 Therefore, documentation of the indigenous knowledge associated with the medicinal plants and their uses before losing them forever.
 Verification of the medicinal values of the frequently reported species through phytochemical and pharmacological studies are urgently needed actions.rn

 Getu Alemayehu, Zemede Asfaw, Ensermu Kelbessa.
 Ethnobotanical study of medicinal plants used by local communities of Minjar-Shenkora District, North Shewa Zone of Amhara Region, Ethiopia.
-Journal of Medicinal Plants Studies.
-2015; 3(6): 01-11.
+J Med Plants Stud 2015;3(6):01-11.